-The very first step I take in the process of making the book cover is to focus on the story behind the book, whilst also taking key elements from the brief that will make up the composition of the piece.
+The first step I take in the process of book cover design is to focus on the story behind the book.
+Of course, I also have to remember key elements from the brief that will make up the composition of the piece.
 For this particular cover, it included: “silver stag prominent on the front cover on the right-hand side, figure visible in the tree-line, scene continues into autumn on back cover, stone city in the distance, tree line gives way to a darkish sky.”

 From this I sketched a rough composition that I sent off to the editor (Sara) to make sure it’s what the author is after.
 The trickiest part is making a singular image that can be made into two separate images (front and back cover, as well as the spine), while making sure all three make sense to the viewer.
 So, I decided to follow a very shallow ‘U’ shape for the perspective, making a path that leads from the stag on the right to the city on the left.

 Drawing the central image:

 Once I got the go-ahead I began to add detail – starting off in greyscale so that I could focus on detail and lighting first, without getting distracted by colour.
 For inspiration of style, I did research into a large amount of similar books and artistic pieces, making sure I didn’t stray too far from the original three art pieces that the author placed in the brief.

 I started with basic shapes and a main direction of light, so when it came to adding detail I didn’t have shadows going in all directions.

-I wanted to leave the archer with less detail so that his appearance would be left more to the reader’s imagination.
-So, I made the light beams stronger, putting him and other elements of the book in the shadows.
+I wanted to leave the archer with less detail so his appearance would be left more to the reader’s imagination.
+So, I made the light beams stronger, putting him in the shadows.

 Adding the colour: